 This jacket has one pocket on the arm, which we thought was a nicer location than the chest because there was less bumping around.
 However, this pocket was much smaller than some others, like the one on the Patagonia Airshed, and does not fit a large phone.

-For $160, we have a bit of a harder time recommending this product.
-Its scores were nearly identical to the Mountain Hardwear Ghost Lite, which is only $100, and the Brooks LSD was even more runner-friendly for a surprisingly cheap $85.
+We have a bit of a harder time recommending this product.
+Its scores were nearly identical to the Mountain Hardwear Ghost Lite and the Brooks LSD was even more runner-friendly for a lower price.
 We don't think you'll be disappointed if you're looking to count ounces, but we also think you could be just as happy with something a bit less expensive.

 The Flight RKT from The North Face is a lightweight jacket that finds a nice balance between weather resistance and comfort.
 While not as cozy as some of its competitors and without the runner-specific features we adored, this jacket missed the mark to take home an award.
 We do think it has its perfect uses, however, so if portability is your number-one priority, this might just be the one.